Williams Ranch, Texas: History

-Around 1855, a John Williams from North Carolina was passing through the area and decided to camp for the night beside a spring on Mullin Creek.
-Impressed with the location, he bought some land from a fellow whose last name was Williams(W. W. Williams) decided to stay and established a ranch on the springs.
-The reason the town is called Williams Ranch- because all of John Williams sons had Ranches there.
-During the next ten years, a community grew around Williams Ranch consisting of a number of homes, the Florida Hotel (the first in the area before Mills County), a general store, a school (the first public school in the area that would become Mills County), and a number of other businesses including a stage stop.
+In 1855, Tennessee native John Williams (1804–1871) was traveling from Missouri through Texas when he discovered a group of springs near Mullin Creek.
+Impressed with the location, he bought some land from a fellow whose last name was Williams (W.W.
+Williams) decided to stay and established a ranch on the springs.
+Another source recognizes a man with the last name "Russell" as the first settler of the town.
+The reason the town is called Williams Ranch is because all of John Williams sons had ranches there.
+During the next ten years, a community grew around Williams Ranch consisting of a number of homes, the Florida Hotel (the first in the area before Mills County), a general store, a school (the first public school in the area that would become Mills County), a few saloons, and a number of other businesses, including a stage stop.
 A post office operated in Williams Ranch from 1877 to 1892.
 It was also the site of the first mill in western Brown County, established near a spring.
+The mill was built in 1877 or 1888 by J.D.
+Williams, a son of the first settler, John Williams.
+A road from Austin to Fort Concho, now San Angelo, passed through Williams Ranch.
+The town probably reached its peak in 1881-1884 when it had a population of about 250 people.
+It also was very commercially active during 1872-1875 as a major center for western cattle trade.
+J.C.
+Combs, a Baptist from Mississippi, started the first church.
+Confederate General Robert E. Lee passed through the community with troops that were relocating from Indianola to Fort Griffin.
+A telegraph line connecting Austin to Fort Concho passed through the town and was operated by Hallie Hutchinson, the nine-year-old daughter of the Florida Hotel owner.
+The telegraph line was essential in keeping the authorities in Austin apprised of activities in the West.
+Conflict erupted between the older settlers and newer settlers, leading to organizing the "Honest Man's Club."
+The club eventually resorted to violence, leading to a counter group being formed, the "Trigger Mountain Mob."
+The activities of these two groups signaled a period of mob violence that terrorized the area.

 The reason the town died was out of greed, because the railroad was going to go through there, but the people raised the price of their lands too high, so the railroad bypassed Williams Ranch, Texas.
 Outlaw John Wesley Hardin met Deputy Sheriff Charles Webb in Williams Ranch about a month before Hardin killed Webb.
 By the 1880s, the community had about 250 residents.
 Its demise began when it was bypassed by the Santa Fe Railroad in 1885 but more for the reason of the feud that existed between the town's original settlers and its newcomers.